NVIDIA/hpc-container-maker/docs/building_blocks.md

 default values are `bzip2`, `bzip2-devel`, `tar`, `wget`, `which`, and `zlib-devel`.

-- __prefix__: The top level installation locaation.
+- __prefix__: The top level installation location.
 The default value is `/usr/local/boost`.

 - __python__: Boolean flag to specify whether Boost should be built with